Clark County gathers for 9th Annual Overdose & Fentanyl Awareness Day

 By increasing awareness and reducing stigma, events like this encourage open conversation, harm reduction practices, and stronger community support systems.

-Clark County’s Overdose & Fentanyl Awareness Day is open to all.
-Whether you have lost someone, are in recovery, work in prevention, or simply want to stand in solidarity, your presence matters.
+Clark County’s Overdose & Fentanyl Awareness Day was open to all.
+Whether attendees had lost someone, were in recovery, worked in prevention, or simply wanted to stand in solidarity, their presence mattered.

 Previous